Dreads with Beads Guide + 7 Best Hairstyles

 Dreads with Beads Styling Guide

-If you don’t know how thick your locs are, you can easily measure them using a measuring tape.
+If you don’t know your locs’ thickness, you can easily measure them using a measuring tape.
 Wrap the measuring tape around your locs and find its diameter.

-You can also ask your loctician to install your preferred dreads size if you want to try a specific bead type or size.
+You can also ask your loctician to install your preferred dreads size to try a specific bead type or size.

 Once you’ve found your perfect bead size, slide the beads on your dreadlocks.
-Move it upwards until you find the perfect place where they won’t slide back down.
+Move it upwards until you find the ideal place where it won’t slide back down.

 Usually, this spot is found in the middle of the dreadlocks or near the roots, but if you want to put beads only at the ends of your hair, you need to secure it for a snug fit.

-Once you have your beads placed, slide the bead upward and tie an elastic band around the area.
+Once your beads are placed, slide the bead upward and tie an elastic band around the area.
 It should be thick enough to stop the beads from sliding around your locs.

-For a tidier finish, slide the bead further down to hide the elastic band.
+Slide the bead further to hide the elastic band for a tidier finish.

 FAQs about Dreads with Beads